Curling Leaves on Satin Pothos

 - 1

-Check soil moisture first.
-If dry throughout the pot, water thoroughly and monitor over the next day or two — curling from simple underwatering typically resolves as the plant rehydrates.
+Check soil moisture down to a full finger's depth before assuming the cause.
+If it's dry throughout the pot, water thoroughly and give the plant a day or two to rehydrate — curling from simple underwatering typically eases as turgor pressure returns.

 - 2